TatjanaSikimic/python-forum-assignment/README.md

 Optional services:
 - Redis
 - Memcached

+### Additional implementation commentary
+For all of the services that need to run, in order for application to work properly, must be dockerized.

 Have fun, and good luck.
 For any questions, feel free to contact us through email we provided.